 The Mods turn into East Street, where there's a massive confrontation with the police.

 While the rioters get hemmed in by the law, Jimmy finally manages a quickie with Steph in the narrow alley by number 11, leading to Little East Street.

 Once nameless and unremarkable, this narrow little passageway is now named Quadrophenia Alley and the amount of graffiti bears evidence to what a shrine the place has become to fans of the film.

-Back in London, in the streets north of Uxbridge Road, Shepherd’s Bush, is the Wormholt Estate where, on Gravesend Road at Sawley Road, Jimmy’s scooter gets “killed” in a collision with a post office van.
+At the junction with Sawley Road, Jimmy’s scooter gets “killed” in a collision with a post office van.

 With his beloved scooter is trashed, Jimmy catches the train to Brighton from Paddington Station – though no trains run to the south coast from here (Brighton trains leave from Victoria).

 The hotel, where Jimmy is ultimately disillusioned by the sight of Ace working as a bellboy is, of course, the five-star Grand Hotel, King’s Road, dominating the town’s seafront.

 The spectacular white cliffs, from which Jimmy ultimately takes a dive on Ace’s jazzed-up scooter, are almost twenty miles east of Brighton, at Beachy Head, southwest of Eastbourne.